SAP/spartacus-docs/_pages/install/integrations/qualtrics-integration.md

   } catch
 ```

-## Integration Approaches
+## Integration Strategies

 There are various ways to integrate the Qualtrics deployment code in Spartacus:

-- dynamic integration using a CMS component (this is the default approach)
+- dynamic integration using a CMS component (this is the default strategy)
 - static integration in `index.html`
 - custom integration by using the `QualtricsLoaderService`

-The different approaches are discussed in the following sections.
+The different strategies are discussed in the following sections.

 ### Dynamic Integration Using a CMS Component